myleslinder/myplanetdigital/src/documents/tags/technology.html.md

 menu: 6
 menuOrder: 6
 menuTitle: Technology
-menuBanner: "<h2>Some thoughts on technology.</h2>"
+menuBanner: "<h2>A good line of code is something beautiful to behold.
+And now, our thoughts on technology.</h2>"
 tagName: technology
-menuColour: '#84c600'
+menuColour: '#58c0a2'
-menuDoodle: "bannerdoodle-test-3.png"
+menuDoodle: "banner-doodle-design.png"
 ---